whatisaphone/self-driving-car/README.md

     ```

     To run an individual test, you can replace `integration_tests` with a
-    pattern that will match the name of the test of interest.
+    pattern that matches the name of the test.

 ## Handy Links